hifahreza/INSY-695-Enterprise-Analytics-Group-Project/README.md

 ### Data:

-The data contains information about the phone plans of 2666 of Oranges customers (see Churn.csv file).
+The data contains information about the phone plans of 2666 of Orange's customers (see Churn.csv file).
 The data contains the following columns:

 **State** - U.S. state the customer lives in.